alopolska2018/ecommerce_auto_buyer/readme.md

 or if on windows add geckodriver to environment variables. as per instruction: https://www.youtube.com/watch?v=KNzGtHI_60o 3.Use 'pip install -r requiremenets.txt' command in order to install all dependencies.
 In order for script to work:
-1.Make first transaction yourself, using card saving details.
+1.Make first transaction yourself, using card, saving the details.
+2.If reading from file, split each auction number by enter.